Regncon/conorganizer/README.md

 -   Add is gm to event
 -   Help text explaining how the algorithm works
 -   Icons
--   Convert my events to use new event system
 -   Easy next and previous navigation
 -   Debounce/fix text box, my events